 The North Shore National Salon of Photography

-The North Shore National Salon of Photography will be holding its twenty-second (22nd) annual Salon in 2017.
+The North Shore National Salon of Photography will be holding its twenty-fifth (25th) annual Salon in 2020.

 Entrants to the Salon’s competitions are typically amateur photographers from photographic clubs and societies throughout New Zealand, although the Salon is open to professionals and unaffiliated photographers as well.

-Information and the results of winning images for the 2016 North Shore National Salon is available at the Salon’s website at the Salon’s dedicated website
+Information and the results of winning images for the 2019 North Shore National Salon is available at the Salon’s website at the Salon’s dedicated website.

 The National Photojournalism Competition